 Break the spaghetti in half and add it in criss-crossed layers onto the top of the liquid, separating the strands as much as possible.
 Do not stir it or push it down!!!!

 Over the top of the spaghetti, gently pour the crushed tomatoes and the remaining water.
+Leave it just as it is.
+Don't stir it or push anything down.

 Place the lid on the pot, close the vent, and set the cook time to 8 minutes on high pressure (manual or pressure cook setting, depending on the model).
-It takes about 10 minutes for the pot to come to pressure, so will be about 18 minutes total.
+It takes about 10 minutes for the pot to come to pressure, so it will be about 18 minutes total.

 When it’s finished cooking and the Instant Pot beeps, do an immediate quick pressure release.
-Don’t leave it any longer, or the spaghetti will overcook.
+Don’t leave it any longer or the spaghetti will overcook.
 It doesn’t tend to spatter, but I recommend placing a clean dish towel over the vent as you open it, just in case.

-Remove the lid and give it a stir, then let it sit for a couple of minutes before serving up.
+Remove the lid and give it a stir then let it sit for a couple of minutes before serving up.
 It will look a little runny at first, but will thicken up nicely as it sits.

 NOTES

+It’s very important to use standard spaghetti and not thin spaghetti or spaghettini.Do not add any extra ingredients to this recipe.
+Any extra solids (of any kind) may trigger the burn error.
 Store leftovers in the fridge for up to 4 days or freeze for up to 3 months.